ratify-project/ratify-web/docs/troubleshoot/verifier/notation.md

 # Troubleshoot Notation Verifier Errors

 There are generally two types of errors that can occur when using the Notation verifier: configuration errors and verification errors.
 Configuration errors occur when the Notation verifier is not configured correctly.
 Verification errors occur when the Notation verifier fails to verify an artifact.
-This TSG provides guidance on how to troubleshoot Notation verifier errors.
+This TSG provides guidance on how to troubleshoot both types of Notation verifier errors.

 ## Configuration Errors
 It's important to ensure that the Notation verifier is configured correctly.
 If the Notation verifier is not configured correctly, it will not be able to verify artifacts.
+For more information on how to configure the Notation verifier, please refer to [this guide](https://ratify.dev/docs/plugins/verifier/notation/).

 ### Debugging Commands
 To inspect the Notation verifier configuration, please use ```kubectl describe``` or ```kubectl get``` command to retrieve it.